-For infants: "CDC recommends testing all infants born to HBsAg-positive people for HBsAg and antibody to hepatitis B surface antigen (anti-HBs) seromarkers."

-For pregnant people: "CDC recommends HBV screening for HBsAg for all pregnant people during each pregnancy, preferably in the first trimester, regardless of vaccination status or history of testing.
-Pregnant people with a history of appropriately timed triple panel screening without subsequent risk for exposure to HBV (no new HBV exposures since triple panel screening) only need HBsAg screening."
+The CDC recommends testing infants born to HBsAg positive people for HBsAg and anti-HBs seromarkers.
+Also, the CDC recommends HBV screening for hepatitis B surface antigen (HBsAg) for all pregnant people during each pregnancy, preferably in the first trimester, regardless of vaccination status or history of testing.
+Pregnant people with a history of appropriately timed triple panel screening without subsequent risk for exposure to HBV (i.e., no new HBV exposures since triple panel screening) only need HBsAg screening (CDC, 2023d).

-For people at increased risk: "CDC recommends testing susceptible people periodically, regardless of age, with ongoing risk for exposures while risk for exposures persists.
-This includes:
+The CDC recommends testing susceptible people periodically, regardless of age with ongoing risk for exposures, while risk for exposures persists.
+Including (CDC, 2023d):

-- People with a history of sexually transmitted infections or multiple sex partners. - People with history of past or current HCV infection. - People incarcerated or formerly incarcerated in a jail, prison, or other detention setting. - Infants born to HBsAg-positive people. - People born in regions with HBV infection prevalence of 2% or more. - US-born people not vaccinated as infants whose parents were born in geographic regions with HBsAg prevalence of 8% or more. - People who inject drugs or have a history of injection drug use. - People with human immunodeficiency virus (HIV) infection. - Men who have sex with men. - Household contacts or former household contacts of people with known HBV infection. - People who have shared needles with or engaged in sexual contact with people with known HBV infection. - People on maintenance dialysis, including in-center or home hemodialysis and peritoneal dialysis.
+- "People with a history of sexually transmitted infections or multiple sex partners - People with hepatitis C infection or a history of hepatitis C virus infection - People incarcerated or formerly incarcerated in a jail, prison, or other detention setting - Infants born to HBsAg-positive people - People born in regions with HBV infection prevalence of $\geq 2\%$ - US born people not vaccinated as infants whose parents were born in geographic regions with HBsAg prevalence of ≥8% - People who inject drugs or have a history of injection drug use - People with HIV infection - Men who have sex with men - Household contact or former household contacts of people with known HBV infection - Needle-sharing or sexual contacts of people with known HBV infection - People on maintenance dialysis, including in-center or home hemodialysis and peritoneal dialysis - People with elevated liver enzymes